VikashUpadhyay442/Fetch_data/README.md

 ## Requirements

-Python 3
+1. Python 3
-requests library - can be installed via "pip install requests"
+2. "requests" library - can be installed via "pip install requests"

 ## How to run the Script